Cleaning Pavers - RESTORING PAVERS

 RESTORE PAVERS TO ORIGINAL CONDITION

-Cleaning pavers correctly will wash away years of grime, stains, oil and tar buildup.
+Cleaning pavers helps in restoring pavers.
+It correctly will wash away years of grime, stains, oil and tar buildup.
 This tutorial will cover the basics of cleaning your pavers without compromising the foundation.

 Oil and Grease